mulesoft-assets/template-msdyn2sfdc-contact-migration/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to synchronize Contacts between MS Dynamics CRM and Salesforce in a one-time manner.

 This Template should serve as a foundation for setting an online migration of Contacts from MS Dynamics CRM to a Salesforce instance.
-Everytime the HTTP endpoint is triggered, the integration will migrate all contacts from the MS Dynamics CRM instance in manner of one time integration and it will be responsible for updating or inserting the Contacts on the target Salesforce instance.
+Everytime the HTTP endpoint is triggered, the integration will migrate all contacts from the MS Dynamics CRM instance in manner of one-time integration and it will be responsible for updating or inserting the Contacts on the target Salesforce instance.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.